-Ski the Powder Highway with the help of Escape2ski to connect to some of the best ski & snowboard resorts found in British Columbia for powder enthusiasts.
+Ski the Powder Highway with the help of Escape2ski to find eight of the best skiing and snowboarding resorts in British Columbia, Canada for powder snow enthusiasts.

 Ski the Powder Highway mountain circuit includes a geographical area that stretches from Revelstoke, BC to Golden, BC along Highway 1 (Trans-Canada Highway).
 It then travels the North-South highway routes of BC-95S and BC-93N, as well as Hwy 3 (Crowsnest Hwy) to Fernie, BC.
 From there, it continues eastward on Hwy 3 in the southern part of the province, near the Canada – US Border to Rossland, BC via Hwy 38 or you can take Hwy 6 to Nelson, BC.
 The drive along the Powder Highway is approximately 668 km or 415 miles and is an estimated 8-hour journey depending on weather conditions.
 There is a shorter route via Hwy 23 to Hwy 6 that involves a 20-minute ferry ride over Upper Arrow Lake at Shelter Bay.
 This route is approximately 294 km or 183 miles and takes about 4.5 hours.
 The ferry does operate during the winter, but it is recommended you call Waterbridge Ferries at 1-250-265-2105 to confirm the operating status.